 What about wiggly babies?

-Eventually your babies will start to wiggle and hit each other.
+Eventually, your babies will start to wiggle and hit each other when they share are a crib.
 Don’t freak out.
-They were doing this in the womb for months (just ask your wife).
+They were doing this in the womb for months (just ask Mom).
 If it doesn’t bother them, it shouldn’t bother you.